+Deciding Whether to Use the IAEA to Sell Real Estate During an Estate Administration.
 Deciding how, when, and to whom to sell the real estate of your loved one may turn out to be the most involved aspect during the process of administering their estate.
 The Independent Administration of Estates Act (IAEA) is a series of laws that were implemented to allow personal representatives to administer estates with less court involvement.
 Ideally, this saves the estate both time and money.
 The ability to take advantage of the IAEA can be granted under a will or by decision of the court.
 Regardless, the personal representative is not required to sell real estate with minimal court supervision under the IAEA.

 Five Considerations for Deciding Whether to Sell Real Estate Under the IAEA